Narigo/dripping-spray/README.md

   if (spraying) {
     stillDrawing = spray.draw(shapeDrawer, currentCoords);
   } else {
-    stillDrawing = spray.draw(shapeDrawer); // it still might have to draw for another frame if there are running drops }
+    stillDrawing = spray.draw(shapeDrawer); // it still might have to draw for another frame if there are running drips }

   if (stillDrawing) {